-While at our Pre-Service Training as a CorpsAfrica Trainee in order to become a Volunteer, we had this wonderful, exciting, interesting and on the other hand overwhelming information called the Human Centered Design Training.
-Personally, when I thought of one year living in a new community, new friends, new language and had to leave my home, family and friends it felt like a very long journey though somehow my imaginations of working were so high and exciting.
-Once I arrived in my community, Kadewere Village, Mulanje, I started working, having all these community gatherings, individual interviews just to gather information about my community, and I felt like was going to do so much!
+While at our Pre-Service Training as a CorpsAfrica Trainee to become a Volunteer, we had this wonderful, exciting, interesting, and on the other hand overwhelming information called the Human-Centered Design Training.
+Personally, when I thought of one year living in a new community, new friends, new language, and had to leave my home, family, and friends it felt like a very long journey though somehow my imagination of working was so high and exciting.
+Once I arrived in my community, Kadewere Village, Mulanje, I started working, having all these community gatherings, and individual interviews just to gather information about my community, and I felt like was going to do so much!
 And yes, I am doing so much but sometimes frustrations grow in me because the imagination that I had at some point goes slower and that I keep on pushing for things to get done.
 I sometimes have feelings that the days and months of my CorpsAfrica service staying in this community are like years away and that it is un-reachable to me.
 But because I am a young woman that does not give up so easily, I kept pushing, and now, I am half way through.

 Just recently, we had Mid Service Training and it was also a wonderful training.
 It was good and nice to share all kinds of stories and ideas with my fellow Volunteers.
 But, the most interesting part of it was at least we all (Volunteers) have other things in common despite living in different communities.
 Integrating with communities was a big deal for a better work environment for most of us.
 Some of the topics that were covered during the training and that we might use in our respective communities depending on the needs and wants were, gender, project management and leadership, crash course in business, Peace Corps Camp GLOW and CorpsAfrica working together with youth groups, and an over view of Monitoring and Evaluation as it is the center of being a CorpsAfrica Volunteer.
 All those topics were to help us as Volunteers since we are on the half way point to start implementing sustainable community projects.
 A lot of resources on every topic were given to us in order to help implement/facilitate whatever program a Volunteer and its community are interested in.
 We were equipped with all that knowledge and skills because we are a half way through and implementing those sustainable community projects with the community will make /help them to remember us for ever when the service is over and now, I am half way through.